 |Dylan Bushell-Embling - firstname.lastname@example.org

 Dylan is online news editor for Telecomasia.net.
-He is an ITC freelance journalist based in Canberra.
-He started as a freelancer in 1996 after graduating from the University of Canberra has contributed to a variety of print and online publications, including Computerworld Australia, CIO Australia, CSO Australia, Next (IT section of the Age/Sydney Morning Herald) and the Australian Quarterly.
+He is an ITC freelance journalist based in Melbourne.
+He started as a freelancer in 1996 after graduating from the University of Canberra has contributed to a variety of print and online publications, including Computerworld Australia, CIO Australia, CSO Australia, Next (IT section of the Age/Sydney Morning Herald), the Australian Quarterly, Computerworld Hong Kong, Technology Decisions and Australian Life Scientist.

 |Don Sambandaraksa - Dons@questexasia.com